 Like pamonha, paçoca de amendoim is a dessert traditionally prepared for Festa Junina.
 It’s a Brazilian peanut candy made with ground peanuts, sugar, and salt.
 Its name literally means “to crumble” or “to smash” and is in reference to how these Brazilian sweet treats were traditionally made with a mortar and pestle.

 Like cajuzinho and paçoca de amendoim, pe de moleque is one of the most well-known Brazilian desserts made with peanuts.
 It’s a type of Brazilian brittle candy made with peanuts and melted sugar (rapadura) or molasses.

 Cuscuz branco (or cuscuz de tapioca) is a Brazilian dessert made with North African couscous and shredded coconut.
 It’s popular in the northern and northeastern regions of Brazil – especially in Bahia – and in Rio de Janeiro where it’s often sold by street food and beachside vendors as a snack.

 Cocada refers to a traditional coconut candy made with freshly grated coconut, sugar, and sweetened condensed milk.
-It’s typical to northeastern Brazil though it’s also popular in many countries throughout Latin America like Argentina, Chile, Mexico, Panama, Colombia, and Ecuador.
+It’s typical to northeastern Brazil though it’s also popular in many countries throughout Latin America like Argentina, Chile, Mexico, Panama, Colombia, Peru, and Ecuador.